Canada

 This means the surrogate’s name would be listed on the original birth certificate, and the intended parents would need to seek a parentage declaration through the court.
 However, it is worth noting that surrogacy arrangements are rare in Yukon, so the outcome of any court request remains to be determined.

-The laws regarding surrogacy are undergoing swift changes in multiple Provinces and Territories, with several legislative measures currently awaiting approval.
-To ensure a successful surrogacy experience, you are strongly advised to seek the guidance of a licensed attorney in the specific province or territory you are considering.
+The laws regarding surrogacy in Canada are undergoing swift changes in multiple Provinces and Territories, with several legislative measures currently awaiting approval.
+To ensure a successful surrogacy experience in Canada, you are strongly advised to seek the guidance of a licensed attorney in the specific province or territory you are considering.

 Canada v3